nakranimohit0/azure-docs/articles/virtual-desktop/virtual-desktop-fall-2019/set-up-scaling-script.md

      Add-RdsAccount -DeploymentUrl "https://rdbroker.wvd.microsoft.com"
      ```

-5. Run the following PowerShell script to create the Azure Logic app and execution schedule.
+5. Run the following PowerShell script to create the Azure Logic app and execution schedule for your host pool (Note: You will need to run this for each of the host pool you want to auto scale).

      ```powershell
      $aadTenantId = (Get-AzContext).Tenant.Id